Raw Power: Legacy and influence

 The album's songs have been frequently covered.
-Prominent versions include the Dictators', Red Hot Chili Peppers', Dead Boys', Shotgun Messiah's, and Def Leppard's covers of "Search and Destroy", Guns N' Roses' cover of the title track on The Spaghetti Incident?, and Ewan McGregor covering "Gimme Danger" for the film Velvet Goldmine, which tells the story of a character based around David Bowie's Ziggy Stardust during the 1970s glam rock era.
+Prominent versions include the Dictators', Red Hot Chili Peppers', Dead Boys', Shotgun Messiah's, and Def Leppard's covers of "Search and Destroy" and Guns N' Roses' cover of the title track on The Spaghetti Incident?.
+"Iggy is so easygoing and so unpretentious, he didn't care whether we did it or not," remarked GNR guitarist Slash.
+"He just likes the fact that we thought of that tune."
+The punk rock band Penetration changed their name from The Points to Penetration due to the song off the album.

+Ewan McGregor covered "Gimme Danger" for the film Velvet Goldmine, which tells the story of a character based on Bowie's Ziggy Stardust during the 1970s glam rock era.

 "Gimme Danger" was also covered by Pixies frontman Frank Black for the game Ghost Recon Advanced Warfighter 2.
 A cover of "Search and Destroy" by Emanuel also appeared on the soundtrack to Tony Hawk's American Wasteland.
 Additionally, a cover of the album's namesake track "Raw Power" was performed by Romeo Delta in StarCraft II: Wings of Liberty.

 In May 2010, Pop, Williamson, Mike Watt, Scott Asheton, and Steve Mackay performed Raw Power in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.